-Starting the process (i.e. talking to people, applying for jobs, researching options) will actually help you figure that out what you want.
+Starting the process through action (i.e. talking to people, applying for jobs, researching options) will actually help you clarify your goals.

-It doesn’t matter how specific or how vague your goal is right now, document it and know that it can be changed, it can be revised, and we can clarify it as we go.
+It doesn’t matter how specific or how vague your goal is right now, do your best to articulate it and start taking action that can help you flesh it out further.

 #2: What is the context of your life?